ASCAP respond to claims they have "zero funds" left to pay artists

 “The entire ASCAP team is working hard to make sure our members get paid as quickly as possible, in the face of unprecedented circumstances, while protecting our ability to continue providing members with essential services and payments over the long term,” they continued.

-Elsewhere in Matthews’ statement, she said that ASCAP had “already been contacted by numerous licensees who are attempting to pay less, pay late or not pay at all.”
-Despite this, she assured that “the April 28 writer distribution will be fully funded as we had originally anticipated.”
+Elsewhere in Matthews’ statement, she said that ASCAP had “already been contacted by numerous licensees who are attempting to pay less, pay late or not pay at all” Despite this, she assured that “the April 28 writer distribution will be fully funded as we had originally anticipated.”

 A spokesperson also reiterated these claims in an email to NME, explaining that Marie had drawn the “wrong conclusion” from Friday’s statement.

-Matthews said that it’s company’s employees’ “duty is to ensure that ASCAP survives to serve the next generation of creators and publishers”, despite the “tough” situation the industry and wider world finds itself in.
+Matthews said that it is employees’ “duty is to ensure that ASCAP survives to serve the next generation of creators and publishers”, despite the “tough” situation the industry and wider world finds itself in.

 “ASCAP and our ASCAP members are worth fighting for, and on behalf of all ASCAP employees, I promise you that we will do whatever it takes to fight for ASCAP and fight for you,” she concluded.